 When hiring for software developers, our recruiters often lookout for specialized skill sets – say Telecom deployment with diameter and virtualization.
 Here, they are looking for a specific field of knowledge and specific talent.
 When providing IT solutions, businesses target certain specifications provided by the customers rather than a specific group or type of consumer.
 Companies that work on niche solutions require niche talent.
 In such situations, interviewers may be hard put to find both experience and knowledge in the same package as such, knowledge scores an easy victory over experience.

 As technology advances, old technology and applications become obsolete.
 While experienced people may be extremely knowledgeable and talented in their niche, newbies bring a better understanding about the new technology to the table which is far more valuable to a recruiter who is hiring for DevOps or Telecom, both of which require specific skill-sets.
 For example, robotics and IoT, which are recent developments, may sound like Greek and Latin to a developer who learned his lessons in the nineties or even in the early 21st century even though he may be skilled in other areas such as OOP and cloud computing.
 It is for this reason that recruiters often prefer to hire a talented but inexperienced youth rather than a seasoned and experienced developer.

-When hiring for the software industry, recruiters look for specific skill sets depending on the need of the hour.
+When hiring developers in Telecom and Multimedia, recruiters look for specific skill sets depending on the need of the hour.
 Therefore, they hire based on a completely customized checklist irrespective of whether the candidate is experienced or talented.